Setting up School Year Expectations

 How does setting a homework schedule build life skills that impact the workplace?

-Some students are just now transitioning back to in person school after months of remote learning due to Covid.
-Setting a homework schedule and school year expectations will help the transition go smoothly and ensure that children have time to complete their work and get their materials ready for the next day.
+Setting a homework schedule and school year expectations will help the transition from summer to school go smoothly and ensure that children have time to complete their work and get their materials ready for the next day.
 If you hear “I don’t have any homework” or even “the teacher said we didn’t have to read if we didn’t want to,” you can choose to set your own expectations for homework time.
 Reading for at least 15-30 minutes a night has strong connections to accelerated reading gains.
 Taking regular trips to the library helps to avoid the “I don’t have anything to read” problem.

-With so many gaps evident during the Covid disruption of schooling, nightly reading is an easy way to help children grow academically.
-Practicing basic math facts for 5 – 10 minutes is another option for children who do not have homework.
+Just as nightly reading is an easy way to help children grow academically, practicing basic math facts for 5 – 10 minutes is another option for children who do not have homework.
 Additionally, learning how to study is important in the middle and launching years.
 I have free study tips and free note taking tips available.
 Teaching children to take and use notes is something I do in my tutoring business.
 No more waiting until 9pm on the night before the test.
 Teach them to study 10 minutes a day the week before the test and then go through the study guide to see what gaps need to be filled.

 Parents have final say but give children options and input in creating the back to school expectations.
 Along with a homework schedule, allow for free time in their after school schedule.
 Help establish a location for the homework as well, keeping digital devices where you can see them.
 Make sure that they have the supplies they need.
 If homework must be done during a sibling’s sports practice or grandma’s medical appointment, make sure you have a bag of homework supplies in the car that also includes books and math practice options.